Line Tool

 4. Live preview

-A dotted preview line follows your pointer whilst you position each point.
+A dotted preview follows your pointer whilst you position each point.
 The preview shows your selected style, arrows, stroke width, and current colour.
-When you complete the line, it's added to the drawing layer with vector-effect: non-scaling-stroke so the width appears consistent at any zoom level.
+In Multi-line Shape mode, a start-point marker and close guide appear, turning green when you're close enough to close the shape.
+Completed output uses vector-effect: non-scaling-stroke so stroke width appears consistent at any zoom level.

 5. Cancel or undo